 Proud To B...

 rTraction Canada, Inc. is a Certified B Corporation.
-We use business as a force for good, helping social purpose organizations leave their mark on the world and helping businesses become more sustainable.
+We use business as a force for good, helping social purpose organizations use technology to grow so they can leave their mark on the world.

 A selection of our valued relationships